-Mark your calendar: The tentative dates for the next World Girls' Ice Hockey Weekend are 5-6 October 2019.
+Mark your calendar: The dates for the next World Girls' Ice Hockey Weekend are 5-6 October 2019.

 Argentina: Buenos AiresArgentina organized a World Girls’ Ice Hockey Weekend this year that took place on Sunday morning in the capital of Buenos Aires.